 A bit messy, but what the heck is that?
 What a hack job to wedge in a kicker in the back.
+Additionally, the transition panel to the trunk was a sheet of plywood.
 Fortunately, it came out easy enough and there was no major damage caused by the install.

 The floorboards were another story.
 Remember that cowl vent leak I mentioned earlier?
 It turns out that it leaks over the pedals, then sits on the floor in the carpet and rots out from the inside.
 At some point, a previous owner tried to stabilize it with some extra sheet metal and a few rivets.
 Not awesome, but better than the holes clean through in the other foot-wells.